 The Honours program provides students with credentials testifying to their ability to engage in high-quality independent study using Japanese.
 Usually it is also a prerequisite for postgraduate study, a job in the federal government, or for becoming a CIR in Japan.

-For more information about the program structure, please refer to the handbook.
+For more information about the program structure, please refer to the Bachelor of Arts handbook.